tracee/tracee/README.md

 - (2013) Tobias Gindler (Holisticon AG)
 - (20149 Sven Bunge (Holisticon AG)

-## TODO
-- Add connectors to error logging servlet filter and jaxws service handler to send error jsons to external systems.
-- Documentation
-- TODO: check if MDCIntertingServletFilter does the job.
-- OSGI compliance

 ## Sponsoring
 This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/)